 - HCV present in bloodstream

-- Autoimmune hepatitis — caused by the body’s own immune system attacking hepatic cells of the liver, typically due to genetic predisposition or environmental exposure
+- Autoimmune hepatitis — Caused by the body’s own immune system attacking hepatic cells of the liver, typicClly due to genetic predisposition or environmental exposure.

 Detailed documentation is necessary for proper code selection.